Mantra – Medium

 The songs are sonically daring and while they might not be generally ground-breaking, they are new and fresh for this band and even more importantly they work extremely well for the kind of album this is.
 The experimenting supports the songwriting and the overall mood of the songs, rather than coming across as just one of those – “let’s do something new” kind of moves.
 This musical approach is what the material has craved.

-Pitfalls is also an emotionally exhausting experience, in a best sense possible.
-It’s very Scandinavian and it’s heavy in its expression.
+Pitfalls is also an emotionally exhausting experience, in the best sense possible.
+It’s very Scandinavian, and it’s heavy in its expression.
 The intensity of the material is colossal and just as present on the simpler songs like “Alleviate” and “Below” as it is on complex pieces like “Distant Bells” and the pinnacle of the album “The Sky Is Red”.
-That very song combines familiar aspects of band’s music with big, Aphex Twin inspired electronics, a classical choir and gorgeous symphony, into an +11 minutes long epic that dazzles with its beauty, emotional gore, intensity and just out-of-this-planet sense for balancing all these elements.
+That very song combines familiar aspects of the band’s music with big, Aphex Twin inspired electronics, a classical choir and gorgeous symphony, into an +11 minutes long epic that dazzles with its beauty, emotional gore, intensity and just out-of-this-planet sense of balancing all these elements.

-Pitfalls might be different Leprous album, but it’s undoubtedly Leprous and it is pleasure to follow the band unfold and expand their sonic and even emotional palette with each new release.
+Pitfalls might be a different Leprous album, but it’s undoubtedly Leprous, and it is a pleasure to follow the band unfold and expand their sonic and even emotional palette with each new release.
 The new album is a logical step for the band, but nevertheless also a big step forward that might confuse some fans.
-Hopefully they will give the album a fair chance, because this is a progressive album with a capitol P and band’s strongest release since 2013’s Coal.
+Hopefully they will give the album a fair chance, because this is a progressive album with a capital P and the band’s strongest release since 2013’s Coal.

 www.leprous.net